 Under the heading REFLECTIONS AND HAPPENINGS you will find a selected chronological timeline consisting of some of my empirical material illustrated with video and audio excerpts: reflections, reconstructions of parts of lessons based on my notes, analysis of concerts, works with composers and happenings.
 Some reflections are very brief, just a thought or a question, while others are more elaborate and also includes analysis of some of the works.
 I am mostly concerned with the three main concerto works by Lene Grenager, Nils Henrik Asheim and Jon Øivind Ness, but there are also some reflections on other works or processes.

-Interview with me on my project:
+Interview with me on my project (in norwegian):